asif786shaikh/first-project/README.md

 # first-project
-demo for the git &amp;github class
+demo for the git &amp;github class.